 Eramia is a veteran of the financial industry, where he oversaw Risk Management, Compliance and Clearing Services as Managing Director at JonesTrading Institutional Services.
 Eramia also held positions at the Nasdaq Stock Market, TIAA-CREF and Oppenheimer & Company.

 Eramia drew on his passion for information integrity to forge the company's vision and build its world-class team of engineers and technologists.
-He is currently Senior Vice President of Customer Experience and is responsible for boarding CounterTack's strategic partnerships and client-support initiatives.
+He is currently Senior Vice President of Customer Experience and Support, and he's responsible CounterTack's strategic partnerships and client-support initiatives.

-Bain has been an industry speaker at conferences including OWASP and Security Meet-ups.
-He earned an MS degree in International Relations and Public Affairs from UMASS-Boston and holds a BA in Communications from Rhode Island College.
+Bain has been an industry speaker at conferences including the Global CISO Forum, Hacker Halted, SecureWorld Expos, OWASP, Strata + Hadoop World, Terrapin Cyber Security Conference, The Montgomery Summit, Camp IT, Boston Security Conference and Security Meet-ups.
+He earned a MS degree in International Relations and Public Affairs from UMASS-Boston and holds a BA in Communications from Rhode Island College.

-With more than 30 years experience in information technology, primarily in the areas of networking and security, Adams is responsible for setting and leading the technical direction and product development for CounterTack.
+With more than 30 years experience in information technology, primarily in the areas of networking and security, Adams has assisted in leading the technical direction and product development for CounterTack.